etrusci-org/lastfmlog/README.md

 ## First Time Setup

-Before the LastfmLog can do its job, it must have a database and secrets file in the data directory.
-Those will be generated automagically the first time you run an action.
-In any case, on the first run, you'll be asked for your API credentials.
-But those you must create on your own.
+On the first run, you'll be asked for your API credentials.
+Here's how to get those:

-1. Register an user account for you [here](https://www.last.fm/join).
+1. Register an user account for you [here](https://www.last.fm/join) .
     - Username: this is the one you will enter in your secrets.
     - Email: your email address
 2. Create an API account for LastfmLog [here](https://www.last.fm/api/account/create).